latchbio-workflows/wf-verified-deseq2/README.md

 statistical techniques to compare these count matrices across different experimental conditions to reveal genes that change.[^2]

+DESeq2 is a popular tool that accomplishes this by testing statistical differences between gene sets.
+It is accessible to scientists on Latch Workflows, downstream of nf-core/rnaseq, where they can construct condition groups in a graphical interface and launch their own analysis.
+The underlying code is accessible and can be downloaded and modified.

+Genes with significant changes between conditions are then visualized in downstream dashboards with volcano and MA plots.
+The underlying Python code that produced these plots can also be accessed and modified.

 A software benchmark conducted by Costa Silva et. al revealed [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) to be the most performant.
 For each of a list of tools, reported significant genes were